muanya123/muanya123/README.md

-Hi, I’m Lucy, and I’m passionate about turning data into actionable insights
+Hi, I’m Chimuanya, and I’m passionate about turning data into actionable insights

 🌟 My Focus Areas: